Menu

 Fejø Krabber

 Around the world, invasive species are a growing threat, with adverse consequences for biodiversity, health and local economies.
 About 12 trillion invasive crabs are creating havoc off the coast of Denmark, threatening to outcompete native fish species and damaging the fishermen’s catch.
+Apart from ruining fishing nets with their sharp claws, they damage riverbanks by burrowing into them, lakes and reservoirs and alter the natural habitat of native wildlife.

 Now the Danish company Fejø Krabber has laid a plan to tackle the challenge by turning a challenging pest into a 100% useful resource.